 - A list of programs to which you are applying and the deadlines for the receipt of materials at each school. - Any forms that should be included with the letter.
 Complete all portions of the form that ask for your personal information.
 Be sure to check the box that waives your right to see the letter.
 If you do not waive your rights to see the material, the letter will hold less weight. - A draft of your personal statement or essay that you are sending with your application. - A copy of your resumé. - A statement in which you offer a brief summary of the work you completed for the course(s) you took with the recommender and the grades you earned.
 Such information will jog the recommender's memory and allow the person to add specific details that will enhance the letter.
-Feel free to include any information (course-related or otherwise) that you feel would help the recommender highlight your talents for graduate school, your maturity, and/or your reasons for selecting particular programs. - Stamped, addressed envelopes for each letter.
-If the application indicates the school prefers receiving all materials from you, then the address should be your mailing address; otherwise, the address should be that of the program to which you are applying.
-However, more and more schools are moving to online application submissions, and in these cases you should supply the URL for the website and any relevant instructions.
+Feel free to include any information (course-related or otherwise) that you feel would help the recommender highlight your talents for graduate school, your maturity, and/or your reasons for selecting particular programs. - URLs for the recommendation submission websites and any relevant instructions.